781flyingdutchman/background_downloader/doc/notifications.md

 The `configureNotification` call configures notification behavior for all tasks.
 You can specify a separate configuration for a `group` of tasks by calling `configureNotificationForGroup` and for a single task by calling `configureNotificationForTask`.
 A `Task` configuration overrides a `group` configuration, which overrides the default configuration.

+### ⚠️ Android 14+ User-Initiated Data Transfer (UIDT) Requirement
+On Android 14+ (API 34+), tasks configured with `TransferHint.userInitiated` or `priority: 0` run as User-Initiated Data Transfer jobs.
+The Android OS **requires** an active user-visible notification for all UIDT jobs.
+If a UIDT task is enqueued without a notification configuration, Android may fail to schedule it as UIDT or cancel the job.
+Therefore, whenever using `TransferHint.userInitiated` or `priority: 0`, ensure that a notification is configured (either globally via `configureNotification`, per group, or on `task.notificationConfig`).

 Make sure to check for, and if necessary request, permission to display notifications - see [permissions](permissions.md).
 For Android, starting with API 33, you need to add `<uses-permission android:name="android.permission.POST_NOTIFICATIONS" />` to your app's `AndroidManifest.xml`.
 Also on Android you can localize the button text by overriding string resources `bg_downloader_cancel`, `bg_downloader_pause`, `bg_downloader_resume` and descriptions `bg_downloader_notification_channel_name`, `bg_downloader_notification_channel_description`.
 Localization on iOS can be done through [configuration](CONFIG.md).

 ## Grouping notifications